RIKEN-BCIL/NoddiSurfaceMapping/README.md

 ### Example surface map

 ### Installation
-- Download NOddiSurfaceMapping.zip
+1. Download NoddiSurfaceMapping.zip and unzip
-- Configure variables in the section of Setup in NoddiSUrfaceMapipng.sh depending on your local settings
+2. Configure variables in the section of Setup in NoddiSUrfaceMapipng.sh depending on your local settings
-- Run NoddiSurfaceMapping.sh
+3. Run NoddiSurfaceMapping.sh

 #### Dependencies
 [AMICO][], [HCP pipeline][], [Workbench][], [FSL][]